microsoft/Product-Recommendations/getting-started.md

 ```

-For more information on getting recommendations, and to understand all options available to you, please check the [API Reference](doc/api-reference.md).
+For more information on getting recommendations, and to understand all options available to you, please check the [Get Personalized Recommendations API](doc/api-reference.md#get-personalized-recommendations)

 ## Step 6: A few things to help you go to production...